wrp/smtx/README.rst

 underlying pty.
 Most commands accept a count, so you could create 5 new windows with `5c` and move down N times with `Nj`.
 (In the follwoing, `N` will represent an arbitrary integer).
 Choose one of the preset layouts with `Nv`.
-To attach the current window to a different pty, use `Na`.
+To attach a different pty to the current window, use `Na`.
 To swap the pty in the current window with the pty in a different window, use `NS`.
 To move the focus to the window with pty N, use `Ng`.
 To transpose the orientation of the current window, use `T`.
 To